 AND – they’re highly sensitive to Dopamine, so – too much will over-stimulate them.

-But it can only react based on previously stored patterns – it is not good at judging or evaluating what to do about it.
+it can only react from previously stored action-patterns, so it’s not good at judging or evaluating what to do about it.

 When flooded with emotions, it ‘hijacks’ the rest of the brain, so the prefrontal cortex (PFC) gets temporarily cut off, without the thinking-option of checking if our behavior is reasonable, appropriate or safe.

 EXP: When anger takes over, a person will tend to ‘shoot from the hip’ instead of from the head.
 However, resilient people (emotionally & chemically balanced) are able to make a faster recovery from stress, allowing them to use the thinking brain more easily to calm emotional intensity.